shruti701/Shruti701/README.md

 - 📊 I am passionate about Data Analytics and Data Science.
 - 💡 I enjoy working with data to discover insights and solve real-world problems.
 - 💻 I am continuously improving my skills in programming and data analysis.
-- 🚀 I love learning new technologies and building small projects.  n
+- 🚀 I love learning new technologies and building small projects.

 💻 Currently Learning:
 - Python